RohanShrothrium/kuru-contracts/README.md

 <img src="images/metamaskAddNetwork.png" width="400">\
 4.3.
 The network configuration for the local hardhat node is:\
 <img src="images/networkConfig.png" width="400">\
 4.4.
-Import a hardhat user into the metamask wallet as it has\
+Import a hardhat user into the metamask wallet as it has funds.
+You can import a user using it's private key.\
+If you can't find the private key you can use this: `0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`
 <img src="images/importAccount.png" width="400">\

 5. Initialise the forked hardhat local state with the kuru contracts.
 This scrip achieves the following:\